Git Branching Strategies in 2026: GitHub Flow, GitFlow, GitLab Flow, Trunk-Based & Release Flow

 Workflow:

-2. Frequently integrate changes to trunk
+2. Integrate changes back to trunk multiple times a day

-3. Use feature flags for incomplete features
+3. Use feature flags to keep incomplete work out of production

 5. Release Flow